 - clarifying the definition of non-market ancillary services (NMAS); - amending some apparent cross referencing errors in clause 3.11.4A(b) that requires AEMO to use reasonable endeavours to acquire SRAS; and - removing "catch all" provisions that allow AEMO to consider "any other relevant matters".

-The Commission's draft more preferable rule incorporates some of AEMO's proposed minor amendments.
+The final rule incorporates some of AEMO's proposed minor amendments.